Chess-Spyder/pgn4people-poc-demo/docs/status_and_to_dos.md

 In this way, the user can navigate *all* moves, mainline and alternatives, by clicking on moves on the variations table.

-## ❑ Variations Table: Change layout of variations_table.html to provide space on l.h.s. for chess board
+## ❑ Variations Table: Change layout of variations_table.html to provide space on l.h.s. for chessboard
 pgn4people_poc_demo/templates/traverse/variations_table.html

+## ❑ Display current position on chessboard

+## ❑ Display comment for current move in text field below chessboard